edzaga/sql-course/sql-course-en/lectures/week5/assignment5.rst

 .. note::

 	The assignment is to be `delivered`_ in a compress file, containing the file “assignment5” with a file extension of .doc, .docx or .pdf.
-Any other extension or format will not be accepted so be carefull.
+Any other extension or format will not be accepted so be careful.

 .. _`delivered`: https://csrg.inf.utfsm.cl/claroline/